Strategies for Recruiting Students to the Humanities: A Webinar Series

 Explore strategies for encouraging students to identify with the humanities and connect with a like-minded community, from cohort programs to departmental programming to peer mentorship initiatives.

-- Ellen McClure, Director, Engaged Humanities Initiative and Associate Professor of French and Francophone Studies, The University of Illinois Chicago
+- Ellen McClure, Director, Engaged Humanities Initiative and Associate Professor of French and Francophone Studies, University of Illinois Chicago

 -Leslie Wilson, Associate Dean, College of Humanities and Social Sciences, Montclair State University